Nimba-Solutions/Unit-of-Work/README.md

 ## Motivation

-The Unit of Work pattern was popularized by the excellent [Apex Commons](https://github.com/apex-enterprise-patterns/fflib-apex-common/blob/master/sfdx-source/apex-common/main/classes/fflib_SObjectUnitOfWork.cls), but it can sometimes be cumbersome to use in smaller projects, projects with significant legacy code, or projects that are simply incompatible with `fflib`'s  idioms.
+The Unit of Work pattern was popularized by the excellent [Apex Commons](https://github.com/apex-enterprise-patterns/fflib-apex-common/blob/master/sfdx-source/apex-common/main/classes/fflib_SObjectUnitOfWork.cls).

+While powerful, Apex Commons can sometimes be cumbersome to use in smaller projects, projects with significant legacy code, or projects that are simply incompatible with `fflib`'s idioms.

-This implementation aims to provide a lightweight alternative with zero dependencies, making it easier to:
+This implementation provides a lightweight alternative with zero dependencies, making it easier to:

 - Introduce additional safety to DML operations
 - Share transactions across multiple services